harshpatel111198/Data-Change-Capture-Streaming-DE-project/README.md

 - Python 3.9+
 - `psycopg2` library for Python
 - `faker` library for Python
-- PostgreSQL server running locally or accessible remotely
+- PostgreSQL server running locally or accessible remotely.
 - Docker and Docker Compose installed on your machine.
 - Basic understanding of Docker, Kafka, and Postgres.